Migrate content to a shared drive

-As a G Suite administrator, you can let file editors move content into a Team Drive.
-Super admins and delegated admins can also migrate existing Drive folders to Team Drives.
-Users can publish final document versions by placing them in shared locations.
+As an administrator, you can let file editors in your organization move content into a shared drive.
+Admins can also migrate your organization’s existing Drive folders to shared drives.

 When choosing permissions for users to move files, consider how they might interact with other settings, such as those for organizational units.
-Unless you need to, don’t move content between Team Drives and other folders or domains.
-While it’s important to proceed carefully to avoid potential permissions conflicts, moving files into Team Drives can help teams collaborate.
+Unless you need to, don’t move content between shared drives and other folders or outside your organization.
+While it’s important to proceed carefully to avoid potential permission conflicts, moving files into shared drives can help teams collaborate.

 Note: In all cases, users need Contributor, Content manager, or Manager access in the destination drive to move files or folders.

 - Super Admins and delegated admins cannot migrate folders or files owned by external users, even if the external user is a member of the destination shared drive.

 - External users cannot move folders to shared drives in your organization, even if they have Manager access.

 - Moving files changes ownership to the shared drive.